About Sarah

 Short Bio

-Sarah Bay-Cheng is Professor of Emerging Technologies in Theatre & Performance and the Helen and Paul Phelan Chair in Drama at the University of Toronto.
-She is an affiliated researcher at the BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies & AI.
-Bay-Cheng’s research focuses on the intersections among media and performance, including four books, including Mapping Intermediality in Performance (2010) and Performance and Media: Taxonomies for a Changing Field (2015).
-Bay-Cheng has taught as a Fulbright Senior Scholar in Media and Cultural Studies at Utrecht University in the Netherlands and was a founding co-host for On TAP: A Theatre & Performance Studies Podcast.
-Current research focuses on theatre and artificial intelligence, digital historiography of performance, and data representations of the performing arts.
+Dr. Sarah Bay-Cheng is Professor of Emerging Technologies in Theatre & Performance and the Helen and Paul Phelan Chair in Drama at the University of Toronto.
+She currently serves as the Academic Director for the BMO Lab for Creative Research in Emerging Technologies and is a former Fulbright Scholar in Media and Cultural Studies at Utrecht University (Netherlands).
+Bay-Cheng’s research focuses on the intersections between technology and cultural performances, both historically and in contemporary culture.
+Her publications include four books and more than 100 articles, essays and lectures.
+Current research focuses on theatre and AI and data representations of the performing arts.